skonfig/extra/type/__netbox_uwsgi/man.rst

 configured
     The uwsgi configuration got updated.

-In both cases, and at messages from the `__netbox` type, it restarts the service to using the up-to-date version.
+In all cases, it restarts the service to use the up-to-date version.

 EXAMPLES